 The objective of this course is to provide the student the knowledge about marketing and its significance and managing them in organisations.

 Teaching method comprises of lecture sessions and tutorials.
-Lecture sessions focus on providing conceptual understanding and analytical setting for select aspects of the course contents.
+Lecture sessions focus on providing conceptual understanding and analytical setting for select aspects of the course contents field visits conducting market survey.